 Factors that may increase your risk of arrhythmias include:

-Lifestyle factors, such as excess caffeine, stress,
+Lifestyle factors that stimulate the heart, such as excess caffeine, stress,

 alcohol abuse, or

 - Certain medications, such as diet pills, decongestants, and antidepressants

 coronary artery disease